The 30 Most Expensive Prismatic Evolutions Cards

 #1 Umbreon ex – Special Illustration Rare is the Most Expensive Prismatic Evolutions Card

 There’s really no secret as to which of the cards in Prismatic Evolutions is the most expensive: it’s going to be Umbreon ex.
 Umbreon ex really is the Moonbreon of Scarlet and Violet.
-Although right off the bat this Umbreon ex SIR fetched even more than that iconic card from Evolving Skies, today it’s worth about half of what it was at its peak.
-It’s still worth more than the Moonbreon, but only marginally.
+Although once worth more than that iconic card from Evolving Skies, today it’s worth about half as much as the Moonbreon.

-Still, it really is incredible that there is such a hunger for Pokemon cards even in 2025 – a fact which shows that the hype for Pokemon cards and TCGs in general wasn’t just a byproduct of the Pandemic.
+Still, it really is incredible that there is such a hunger for Pokemon cards today – a fact which shows that the hype for Pokemon cards and TCGs in general wasn’t just a byproduct of the Pandemic.
 Indeed, more and more it feels like a fact of life that TCGs are here to stay.
-And that’s good news for Pokemon TCG fans and collectors everywhere.
+And that’s good news for Pokemon TCG fans and collectors everywhere – even if it does mean a few gnarly bumps along the way.

 #2 Sylveon ex – Special Illustration Rare

 Umbreon may be the big chase of this set, but Sylveon is pulling its own weight in value.
-Indeed, even months later, Sylven is fetching nearly $300 on the secondary card market – a fact which is absolutely insane for a pack fresh card from the latest and greatest Pokemon set.
+Currently, the love Eeveelution is fetching over $300 on the secondary card market.

-Although Sylveon wasn’t as expensive compared to other Eeveelutions in Evolving Skies, in this set Sylveon reaches the top of the list in value.
-I will say that this Sylveon ex artwork goes hard, and is much better than the artwork we got even in Evolving Skies.
-This could be part of the reason to explain for this card being worth so much.
-Or maybe its because Valentine’s Day is right around the corner and this card gives some hefty Valentine’s Day color vibes.Whatever the reason, pull this card and sleeve it up as fast as you can.
+Although Sylveon wasn’t as expensive compared to other Eeveelutions in Evolving Skies, in this set it reaches the top of the list in value.
+I will say that this Sylveon ex artwork goes hard, and is much better than the artwork we got even in Evolving Skies, only lending to its stellar value.

 #3 Leafeon ex – Special Illustration Rare